Frequently Asked Questions

 Local Rotary Club information can be obtained by contacting your nearest RYLA Representative.

 If you have additional questions, you may direct them to the Rotary Club RYLA Representative in your community.
-If you are unable to reach that individual or have questions they cannot answer, you may contact the Great Plains RYLA Chair.
-You find a link to the chair’s contact on the RYLA Representative page.
+If you are unable to reach that individual or have questions they cannot answer, you may contact the a member of Great Plains RYLA Committee.